rdkcentral/Lightning/README.md

 ## Performance considerations
 This chapter describes how the framework tries to improve performance of your application, and what you can do to best utilize these optimizations.

+### Render cycle
+During every requestAnimationFrame call, ideally at 60fps, the render tree is checked for changes, and those changes are rendered to the screen:
+* Newly used textures are loaded (images, text, etc)
+* Check the render tree for updates and recalculate the updated branches
+* Gather the textures of the views, together with the calculated coordinates
+* Render everything to screen using WebGL calls

 ### Basic optimizations
 Many optimizations have been performed to minimize the work, power consumption and improve performance.